-Hours: 22.5 clock hours (18 theory hours, 4.5 online lab hours) Weeks: 1-7 Prerequisites: None Description: The students will learn the techniques and qualities required to provide high quality customer service to patients within a community health center.
+Description: The student will learn the techniques and qualities required to provide high quality customer service to patients within a community health center.
 By exploring the culture within the health center, the student will learn skills needed to address patients in person, through the written word, and on the phone in a manner that achieves customer satisfaction.